hiromorozumi/bcplayer/README.md

 ----------------------

 Using BCPlayer is pretty easy.
+Begin by including the header in your source:

+    #include "BC/BCPlayer.h"

-First instantiate a BCPlayer object.
+In your program where you want to use BCPlayer, instantiate a BCPlayer object.

     BCPlayer bcplayer;